Fundamental groups, homology equivalences and one-sided h-cobordisms: Introduction

 \end{enumerate} \end{theorem}

 Compared with \cite[Theorem 1.1]{Ye2}, in Theorem \ref{main2} we drop the spin condition on $X$ when $H_{1}(\alpha )$ is injective for the coefficients $R=\mathbb{Z}$.
 Therefore, all the applications in \cite{Ye2} when $R=\mathbb{Z}$ and $\ker (H_{1}(\alpha ))$ is a free abelian group are corollaries of Theorem \ref{main2} as well.
-These include existence of homology spheres, characterizations of high-dimensional knot groups and integral homology localization of manifolds (see Section \ref{app} for more details).
+These include existence of homology spheres, characterizations of high-dimensional knot groups and integral homology localization of manifolds.
+As another application of Theorem \ref{main2}, we give a characterization of fundamental groups of Moore manifolds (see Section \ref{app} for more details).

 The following corollary of Theorem \ref{main2} gives a characterization of the fundamental groups of a one-sided $\mathbb{Z}$-homology cobordism.

 \begin{corollary} Let $X$ be a closed manifold of dimension $n$ ($n\geq 5$), $G$ a finitely presented group and $\alpha \colon \pi=\pi _{1}(X)\rightarrow G$ a group homomorphism.
 The following are equivalent.